MengchenZu/web_crawler/README.md

 First, we need to install one of the WebDriver (https://sites.google.com/a/chromium.org/chromedriver/ for Chrome driver) and add the path to the WebDriver into the file "driver_name.txt".

+Second, run "python -m pip install -U selenium" in command line to install selenium.

-Second, add some book titles or ISBNs for searching in GoodReads in "search_elements.txt".
+Third, add some book titles or ISBNs for searching in GoodReads in "search_elements.txt".
 (There are already some examples in the "search_elements.txt")

-Third, edit the parameters in the test.py and run the test.py to have a try.
+At last, edit the parameters in the test.py and run the test.py to have a try.

 ## Files Description